Allergic Asthma

 How common is allergic asthma?

-Many people with asthma actually have allergic asthma.
-It’s the most common type of asthma.
+Allergic asthma is the most common type of asthma.
 In the United States, about 25 million people have asthma.
-Out of that group, approximately 60% have asthma that’s caused by allergies.
+Out of that group, approximately 60% have allergies.

 Symptoms and Causes